Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 ## I can :
 1. Create multiple plant structure
-2. Coupling with PiafMunch, and make carbon and water flow inside of me.
+2. Coupling with PiafMunch, and make carbon and water flow inside of the plant.

 ## Try me 1 click